 One Better Than the Other?

 Ultimately this comes down to personal preference, style, and what you like to smoke.
 Here at DracoGlass, we love all of the bongs and dab rigs we stock.
-We sell both bongs and dab rigs at affordable prices with free shipping so try both and decide for yourself.
+We sell both bongs and dab rigs at affordable prices so try both and decide for yourself.